All are invited to attend our Information Night on 25 October 2019.

-A stimulating school environment with a like-minded peer group
+A stimulating school environment with a like-minded peer group;

-Tuition from the highly experienced staff at the ANU Open School
+Tuition from the highly experienced staff at the ANU Open School;

-Chamber music opportunities
+Chamber music opportunities;

-Performance preparation classes
+Performance preparation classes;

-Masterclasses with ANU staff and visiting artists
+Masterclasses with ANU staff and visiting artists, and;

-Interaction with ANU School of Music staff and tertiary students
+Interaction with ANU School of Music staff and tertiary students.

 You can see all of our Semester 2 2019 Open School classes here.